Resources

 "Special" Power of Attorney

-The Power of Attorney appoints an individual to act on your behalf with respect to your financial matters and decision making.
+• A Special Power of Attorney is more restricted and grants authority to act on your behalf with respect to a specific purpose.

 Personal Directive